dooooshi/AdminIdeomni/docs/facility/infrastructure/business-rules.md

    - Consumer must not have existing active connection of same type
    - Consumer must not have existing pending request of same type (must cancel first)
    - Both facilities must be in same activity
+   - Disconnected connections are automatically cleaned up when applying for new connections
+   - All validations are performed within database transactions to prevent race conditions

 2. **Service Validation**
    - Consumer must be within influence range